 Required; justification limited to 5 pages

-- See PAPPG (NSF 20-1) Chapter II.C.g for NSF's full budget guidelines and instructions, including the "NSF 2-month rule," which limits salary compensation for senior personnel to no more than two months of their regular salary in any one year across all NSF grants.
+- See PAPPG (NSF 23-1) Chapter II.f.i.a for NSF's full budget guidelines and instructions, including the "NSF 2-month rule," which limits salary compensation for senior personnel to no more than two months of their regular salary in any one year across all NSF grants.

 - Use of the SU Office of Sponsored Programs (OSP) Budget Template is required by the campus community to develop and submit budgets consistent with the University’s currently negotiated rates.
 Use of the OSP Budget Template greatly reduces common arithmetic errors often encountered with other budget tools.

-- In the Maxwell School, your contact person in OSP for assistance with your budget and other technical documents, and for submitting your application, is Caroline McMullin (firstname.lastname@example.org).
+- In the Maxwell School, your contact person in OSP for assistance with your budget and other technical documents, and for submitting your application, is Caroline McMullin (email@example.com).
 Depending on your academic department or research center, the departmental administrator or budget manager might also be able to help.
-If you are not sure who to work with, contact Jill Ferguson (email@example.com).
+If you are not sure who to work with, contact Vanessa Gatmaitan (firstname.lastname@example.org).

 - OSP Budget Template